prof-rossetti/southernct-csc-443-201701/projects/crud-application/checkpoints/style/checkpoint.md

 Create from scratch a web site that mimics the structure and style of https://prof-rossetti.github.io/crud-app-beginnings/robots.
 Don't worry about the home page of that site.
 Just focus on the `/robots` pages.

 ![a gif demonstration of this application's structure and style](demo.gif)

+Additionally, if you get stuck or would just like to take a thorough approach, you may find it helpful to reference that project's [repository](https://github.com/prof-rossetti/crud-app-beginnings/commits/master).

 ### Review